zodwick/ntent/DEV_GUIDE.md

 | Overlay not dismissing on button tap/swipe | `AnimationUtils.loadAnimation()` XML animations don't fire `onAnimationEnd` callbacks on overlay windows.
 Fix: use `view.animate()` (ViewPropertyAnimator) with `withEndAction` instead |
 | Swipe gesture not working | `OnTouchListener` returning `false` on `ACTION_DOWN` means the view never receives subsequent `MOVE`/`UP` events.
 Fix: return `true` on `DOWN`, detect drags on `MOVE`, forward taps to button via hit-testing on `UP` |

+## Testing Quick Action Text Input

+1. Open the app
+2. Scroll to the "QUICK ACTION [+]" section below the category cards
+3. Type something like `Interstellar 2014` or `meeting with John tomorrow 3pm`
+4. Tap Done on the keyboard
+5. Wait ~2-3s for Gemini to classify
+6. Result card appears with category title + action button
+7. Tap the action button to execute (e.g. "ADD TO WATCHLIST →" for movies)
+8. Check that the recent intercepts feed updates

 ## Testing Flow (the fast iteration loop)

 1. Make code changes